SystemsApproach/sdn/switch.rst

 example, PSA also defines ``range`` and ``selector`` matches.

 The final step of the ingress routine is to “apply” the table we just defined.
-This is done only if the parser (or previous pipeline strage) marked the IP header as valid.
+This is done only if the parser (or previous pipeline stage) marked the IP header as valid.

 .. literalinclude:: code/ingress.p4